mrhoeve/wrp/README.md

 # Environment variables
 `resourceurl` defaults to `https://www.communicatierijk.nl/vakkennis/rijkswebsites/verplichte-richtlijnen/websiteregister-rijksoverheid`.
 Use `callbackurl` to specify the page that must be notified when a new datafile is detected.
 When `callbackparameter` is specified, the callbackurl is appended with `?` and the given value.

 Using `cacheduration` the cache can be configured to how long it should stay alive.
-When no value, or a illegal value, has been set, it defaults to `15`.
+When no value, or an illegal value, has been set, it defaults to `15`.
 The `cachetimeunit` determines the timeunit that's being used.
 One of the following values can be used:
 * SECONDS
 * MINUTES
 * HOURS
 * DAYS

-When no value, of a illegal value, has been set, it defaults to `MINUTES`.
+When no value, or an illegal value, has been set, it defaults to `MINUTES`.